abhirag2603/Notes/README.md

 ## Features
-- **CRUD Operations**: Users can create, read, update, and delete notes.
+-   Users can create, read and delete notes.
 - **Realtime Updates**: Any changes made to notes are instantly synced across devices.
 - **Responsive Design**: The app is responsive and works well on different screen sizes.